 - First-class functions.
 Functions/methods are first-class citizens, i.e. they can be:

 - named by a variable

-- passed to a function as an argument
+- 2 passed to a function as an argument

-- returned from a function as a result
+- 3 returned from a function as a result

 - stored in any kind of data structure.

-- Closure.
-Function/method definitions are associated to some/all of the environment when they are defined.